mattam82/Coq-Equations/_includes/README.md

 ## HoTT Variant

-The HoTT variant of Equations works with Coq 8.10 and coq-hott 8.10 an up.
+The HoTT variant of Equations works with Coq 8.10 and coq-hott 8.10 and up.
 To install the plugin in an environment where `hoqc` is available, simply run:

     ./configure.sh HoTT